cms-sw/cms-sw.github.io/infrastructure-builders-lifecycle.md

 First of all make sure you have all the rights to create machines in OpenStack and to administer them via Puppet.
 In particular you'll have to have rights for the "CMS SDT build" OpenStack project.

+The following E-groups membership is required for creating puppetized openstack VMs:

+-aiadmins ( to log into aiadm servers )

+-cms-git-vocmssdt-admins

+After the user/account is enrolled/added in the above e-groups , the account must login once to CERN foreman web page ( othervise it will have problems registering the vm with foreman).

 You'll need to go to the CERN OpenStack portal, select "Current Project > CMS SDT build" in the top bar and then go to the [Access and Security](https://openstack.cern.ch/dashboard/project/access_and_security/) tab and then select again "API access".
 You can then click "Download OpenStack RC file" which you'll have to copy in a safe place (say `~/private/cmssdt-openrc.sh`) on either `lxplus` or `aiadm`.
-If you do not see the openstack project or any of the above steps fails, most likely you are lacking the right permissions and access, in which case, please contact the CMS VOC (Ivan Glushkov at this point).
 You'll have to do this step only once.

-Now you can log in to `aiadm.cern.ch` and source the OpenStack credentials you just downloaded:

-      source ~/private/cmssdt-openrc.sh

-you'll be prompted for password which will be put in your shell environment.
-Make sure you do not cut and paste your environment around.
-You can now execute the various OpenStack commands, using the CLI tool called `nova`, while an exhaustive list of all the available options can be optained via `nova help`, for the process of spawning new machines you probably only care about:

-- `nova list`: list the machines in the CMS SDT build project.
-- `nova image-list`: list of OS images you can use.
-In particular the build nodes should use the latest `SLC6 CERN Server - x86_64` ones.
-- `nova flavor-list`: list available flavors of virtual machines (i.e. how many CPUs, RAM).

 Before you can continue to create a slave, make also sure you import the SSH key required by build machines into your openstack configuration (use the "Access &